IITDBGroup/HRDBMS/readme.md

 You will then get timing information back for all your queries.
 Type quit to exit the CLI.

-# USING THE JDBC DRIVER
+# Using The JDBC Driver
 Using the JDBC driver is pretty standard.
 You have to use the HRDBMS.jar file and the JDBC driver is packaged up in the same jar file that the server is in.
 In fact the CLI is a JDBC application.
 So, if you need more help just look at the source code for CLI.java in the com.exascale.CLI package.

-# CONTACT INFO
+# Contact Info
 If we start to get more users, I'll start to prioritize things based on what the users need with the understanding that my research needs have to come first.
 Please use the issues feature on github to submit bug reports and feature requests.
 I'll respond to this much better than things getting lost in email.
 But if you need to go over something with me that requires some discussion, you can reach me at jasonar81@gmail.com.
 Just put HRDBMS in the subject line.
 Thanks!